joshuaberetta/kobomedia/README.md

 - `limit`: Limit number of submissions per query, paginate until complete
 - `query`: Set a custom query in the Mongo query syntax
+- `question-names`: Specify question names to download media for, comma separated
 - `chunk-size`: Set chunk size for saving data to files
 - `throttle`: Control time between each download to reduce server strain
 - `verbosity`: Control verbosity of stdout